Hanna Barbera's Turbo Toons: Reception

 Hanna Barbera's Turbo Toons received generally unfavorable reviews from critics.
 An editor for HobbyConsolas found the game's graphics simple and the single-player mode monotonous, but praised the music and simultaneous multiplayer gameplay.
-Mega Funs Götz Schmiedehausen and Play Times Stephan Girlich commended the game's playability, characters, and multiplayer, but found the soundtrack boring.
+Mega Funs Götz Schmiedehausen and Play Time's Stephan Girlich commended the game's playability, characters, and multiplayer, but found the soundtrack boring.
 Nintendo Fun Visions Jochen von Nida said that the game becomes more enjoyable with more players, but thought the visuals were average.

 Andrew Osmond of Computer and Video Games criticized the single-screen races for feeling restrictive and lacking challenge, while also noting that the game's small bright character sprites made it seem like a "junior" game.
 MAN!ACs Robert Bannert recommended the game for younger players, but criticized the courses for their simplicity and lack of obstacles.
 Total!s Danny Wallace and Andy Dyer enjoyed its five-player mode, but criticized the game's small sprites, dull audio, level design, and gameplay.
 Power Unlimiteds Andreas Urhahn criticized the game, saying the "characters are cool but if you know them, you are a bit too old for this nonsense".

 Super Plays Zy Nicholson faulted the game for its lack of substance and its repetitive soundscapes.
 An editor for Nintendo Magazine System (Official Nintendo Magazine) criticized Turbo Toons for its poor graphics, music, awkward controls, and lack of depth, stating that "it's aimed at a younger market, [but] that's a poor excuse for such a travesty".